The Scorpion King 4: Quest for Power: Plot

-Mathayus and his partner Drazen (who is under the Akkadian's tutelage) infiltrate the palace of Skizurra to find and acquire an artifact known as the Urn of Kings for King Zakkour of Al-Moraad.
-In the process, they are discovered and a short fight ensues, revealing Drazen to be a traitor who was really after the Urn.
+Mathayus and his partner Drazen (who is under the Akkadian's tutelage) infiltrate the palace of Skizurra to acquire an artifact known as the Urn of Kings for King Zakkour of Al-Moraad.
+In the process, they are discovered and a fight ensues, revealing Drazen to be a traitor who leaves with the Urn.

-Mathayus returns to Zakkour, who tells him that the Urn's inscription will show the way to use the powers of Lord Alcaman, a powerful sorcerer who once controlled the entire known world.
-Under the instructions of the King, Mathayus follows Drazen to the kingdom of Norvania in the Northern Forests to deliver a peace treaty.
-Drazen gives the Urn to his father King Yannick who shatters it to retrieve the Golden Key of Lord Alcaman, which has the true inscription written on it.
+Under the instructions of Zakkour, Mathayus follows Drazen to the kingdom of Norvania in the Northern Forests to deliver a peace treaty.
+Drazen gives the Urn to his father, King Yannick, who shatters it to retrieve the Golden Key of Lord Alcaman, a sorcerer who once controlled the entire known world.
+The key has an inscription written on it.
+The inscription can show the way to use the powers of Alcaman.

-Mathayus arrives in Norvania and is accosted by the king's guards.
-The soldiers are unable to best Mathayus, who allows himself to be arrested so he can enter the King's castle.
-In jail, Mathayus meets another inmate, Valina Raskov, who convinces Mathayus to pay her to meet the king.
-She explains that she is a member of the original royal bloodline and Drazen wishes to cement his father's rise to power with her public execution.
-Drazen appears with guards and takes Mathayus to be tortured, suspecting his peace treaty is a pretense.
-However, King Yannick believes Mathayus, releases him, and invites him to a dinner banquet.
-Drazen assassinates his father with black scorpions and blames it on Mathayus.
-Before dying, Yannick gives the Key to Mathayus, who resists capture and flees with Valina, who has feigned an illness to escape her cell, using the ensuing chaos to leave the castle.
+Mathayus arrives in Norvania and is accosted by Yannick's guards.
+He allows himself to be arrested to enter Yannick's castle.
+In jail, Mathayus meets inmate Valina Raskov, who convinces Mathayus to pay her to meet Yannick.
+She is a member of the original royal bloodline, and Drazen wishes to cement Yannick's rise to power with her public execution.
+Drazen later takes Mathayus to be tortured, suspecting that his treaty is a pretense.
+However, Yannick believes Mathayus, releases him, and invites him to a dinner banquet.
+Drazen assassinates Yannick with scorpions and blames it on Mathayus.
+Before dying, Yannick gives the Key to Mathayus, who resists capture and flees with Valina.

-In the process, Mathayus suffers an arrow wound to the shoulder (as he did when fighting King Memnon).
-The pair go to Valina's father, Sorrell Raskov, an eccentric scholar and inventor who is unwilling to retake his place as ruler.
-Sorrell is able to read the inscription on the key, which says they must find a hidden palace in Glenrrossovia in order to find Alcaman's crown, which will let them rule the world.
+The pair go to Valina's father, Sorrell Raskov, a scholar and inventor who is unwilling to retake his place as ruler.
+Sorrell reads the inscription, which says that they must find a hidden palace in Glenrrossovia to find Alcaman's crown, which will let them rule the world.
 Drazen arrives, takes the key, sets the house on fire, and leaves them to die.